yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 3. To co-host a Community Discussion session, you can sign-up [here](https://pad.carpentries.org/community-discussions) as notetaker.
 4. Have any other questions?
 Reach out to the Discussion Host [Slack channel](https://swcarpentry.slack.com/archives/CBHECTZJN) or [TopicBox list](https://swcarpentry.slack.com/archives/CBHECTZJN).

+### Scheduling Discussion Sessions

+Discussion sessions are scheduled on a quaterly basis [as described here](#).
+This quaterly schedule ensures all discussion sessions appear on our community calendar and that The Carpentries can support hosts in publicizing the session.

+If you are interested in hosting a special discussion outside of this quarterly schedule, please complete [this form](#).
+Your session is not confirmed until you hear from a member of The Carpentries Community Development Team.

 ### Expectations and Checklists